DOUARA/React-Shopping-Cart/README.md

 ## Description

-- A simple shopping cart built with React and Bulma CSS framework.
+- A simple shopping cart built with ReactJs and Bulma CSS framework.

-- This project was bootstrapped with
+- This project is bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).

 - The PSD design has been made by: [thislooksgreat](https://thislooksgreat.net)